Rental Property: Know When To Sell

 If you own a rental property, you know it’s an investment.
 And as is the case with all investments, the key is to choose the right time to sell.
 So is this year a good time for selling a rental property?
 Given that we are in a post-election housing market, the odds are in your favor!
 As we move into the new year, 2021 may prove to be one of the best chances you’ll get to cash in on your investment.

 We get it — being a landlord can be insanely tricky.
-And while some people absolutely love it, others find themselve swanting to cash out and simplify.
-From evicting bad tenants to paying for costly renovations, there are certainly a few reasons you might want to get out of the game while you can.
+And while some people absolutely love it, others find themselves wanting to cash out and simplify after a few years.
+From evicting bad tenants to paying for costly renovations, there are certainly more than a few reasons you might begin to wonder if the headache is worth it.

 - Repairs can be costly and unexpected.
-Did you know that the average roof replacement is about $10,000?
+Did you know that the national average cost for roof replacement is over $8k?

 - Owners have to buy property and liability insurance in case the house burns down and to protect you against a lawsuit.